shalex88/camera-controller/.github/instructions/cpp.instructions.md

 Variables should always be initialized

-Variables should be declared/defined as const if possible
+Variables should be declared/defined as const wherever possible

+Use constexpr wherever possible

 Functions should be marked as const if they don't modify the state of the object